Sa6ry/Calendar/README.md

 ## Suggestions
 - Instead of having only one dot under the day in the calendar view indicating that the day is busy, we might display number of dots representing the number of events in this day
+- Tapping the status bar (on the system clock) for example scroll to today or the selected day

 # Current Attempt